rohtie/Sakuhin/README.md

 # Shikaku

-Software for live coding visuals
+Software for live coding visuals with OpenGL shaders

 #### Features

-* Input textures and video
-* Microphone analysis with FFT, converted to a 1D texture
-* Support using frames from the past to create delays
+* Small vertical GUI so that you can have your favorite text editor next to it
-* Use other shaders as input
+* Channel input to shader
-* Simple transitions, crossfade, etc
+    * Textures
+    * Shaders
+    * FFT analysed microphone
+    * Webcam

+* Integrated MIDI controller passing its values to the shader
+* Integration with [Splash](https://github.com/paperManu/splash) for advanced projection mapping

+#### Technology

+The UI is built with Qt Quick and has a C++ backend handling the OpenGL.